dbt-labs/docs.getdbt.com/website/docs/docs/get-started/dbt-cloud-tips.md

 **Organize tabs**

 You can move your tabs around to reorganize your work in the IDE.
 You can also right-click on a tab to close multiple tabs or view and select a list of actions to take.
-Right click in the editor to access other options, including text wrap.
+Right-click in the editor to access other options, including text wrap.

 **Drag and drop**